Paper Outline Assignment

 - List relevant laws or regulations, or cases (your paper is about law so you need to identify them

-- Student comments and questions
+- Student reflection comments and questions

 -